UnclassedPenguin/bales/README.md

 ## To-do:

+  - Add "-most" i.e. "bales -most day" to list the day that you fed the most bales.
+Do maybe day/month/year?
   - If you try to list for the current month, it gives the default "There are no results for that query" Should probably change this so it says no entries for current month.
 Try -all or something.
   - Change checkdate functions so they return an error instead of bool. will need a bit of reformating.